|Dick Reynell (Greenwich Heritage Centre)|

 For this first, daylight phase of the attack, Goring had deployed some 348 bombers escorted by 617 fighters from Luftflottes II and III commanded by Albert Kesselring and Hugo Sperrle respectively.
 As the sirens sounded, Fighter Command had all of the 21 squadrons within 70 miles of London either in the air or at readiness.
 The first two RAF squadrons to intercept the raiders were 602 Squadron and Dickie Reynell's 43 Squadron, both from Tangmere.
 As they broke through the haze at 16,000 feet, somewhere over Beachy Head, the sight that encountered them was something that the RAF pilots had never seen before.
 A seemingly endless array of bombers and fighters, against which stood some 20 Spitfires and Hurricanes.

-After harrying the enemy through to the south-eastern suburbs of London, Dick got into a tangle with a Bf109 and at about 5 p.m., over Blackheath, his Hurricane, serial number V7257 was blown into three pieces; the engine fell through the roof of St Ursula's Convent, starting a fire.
-The main bulk of the aircraft fell on the area of Blackheath known as Crown Point, whilst Dick himself was blown out of the aircraft and fell, without deploying his parachute at nearby Dartmouth Grove, where terribly injured, he died at the scene.
-The Incident Log, written in the heat of the moment described the scene of his death wrongly as Kidbrooke Grove, a nearby road and this error was sadly compounded on his Death Certificate.
+After harrying the enemy through to the south-eastern suburbs of London, Dickie got into a tangle with a Bf109 and at about 6 p.m., over Blackheath, his Hurricane, serial number V7257 was blown into several pieces; the engine fell through the roof of St Ursula's Convent, starting a fire.
+The main bulk of the aircraft fell on the area of Blackheath known as Crown Point, whilst Dickie himself was blown out of the aircraft and fell, without deploying his parachute at Kidbrooke Grove on the other side of the heath, where he was pronounced dead at the scene.
+The Incident Log, written in the heat of the moment described the scene of his death wrongly as Kidbrooke Gardens.

 The daylight raiders wreaked a terrible price on the ground; large swathes of the East End, the Surrey Docks and the Woolwich Arsenal were ablaze with the fires lit acting as a beacon for a further 247 German bombers from Luftlotte III returning in a second wave to stoke the inferno.
 By dawn, some 400 British civilians were dead.
 The raids were not without cost to the Luftwaffe - they had lost some 37 aircraft together with their crews killed or captured but considering the size of the attacking force, this was the Luftwaffe's day (and night).
 Retribution was to follow but for now, the RAF and Londoners had to lick their wounds.